 WANG Fuzhou, CUG alumnus from the Geology Department, and his teammates reached the top of Mount Everest from the north slope at 4:20 AM on May 25, 1960.
 It was the first time that somebody had ascended the world’s highest peak from the north slope, and WANG was the first Chinese mountaineer to reach the top of Mount Everest.

 A joint mountaineering team from China, Japan, and Nepal reached the summit of Mount Everest in 1988.
 As a member of the team, LI Zhixin, CUG alumnus from the Hydrology Department, made his trip to the summit from the north slope despite his frostbitten feet on May 5.

-WANG Yongfeng, CUG alumnus from the Hydrology Department climbed Mount Everest with the joint mountaineering team from both sides of the Taiwan straits on May 5, 1993.
-Afterward, WANG successfully reached the South Col from the south slope in 1988 and the summit from the north slope in 2007 and 2008.
+WANG Yongfeng, CUG alumnus from the Hydrology Department, successfully reached the South Col from the south slope in 1988.
+And on May 5, 1993, he climbed Mount Everest with the joint mountaineering team from both sides of the Taiwan straits.
+Afterward, WANG reached the summit from the north slope in 2007 and 2008.

 Tsring Norbu,then a junior student majoring in Geophysical Prospecting, participated in the joint mountaineering team from China and Slovakia and reached the summit on May 19, 1998, becoming the first Chinese university student standing on the peak of Mount Everest.

 Ten years later, another junior student named YUAN Fudong (the one holding a national flag in the photo) from the School of Mechanical Engineering and Electronic Information and 16 people put the Olympic flame on Mount Everest as torch bearers on May 8, 2008.